 NTUF's 'BillTally' reported that Graham's plan to put federal spending on a diet makes him the fifth most fiscally conservative lawmaker in the United States Senate.
 Among the spending items cited by the organization were his support for repealing Obamacare, repealing Dodd-Frank, passage of Cut, Cap, and Balance, and support for welfare reform.

+"If we do not change course in our spending habits, the United States will become Greece," said Graham, a member of the Senate Budget Committee.
+"It's past time we make the tough choices to control federal spending and the future growth of entitlements."
 According to NTUF, the 'BillTally' report is the most methodical and comprehensive study of Congressional spending legislation.
 Since 1991, the NTUF project has computed a "net annual agenda" based on each Senator's or Representative's individual sponsorship or co-sponsorship of legislation.
 This unique approach provides an in-depth look at the fiscal behavior of lawmakers, free from the influence of committees, party leaders, and rules surrounding floor votes.
 All cost estimates for bills are obtained from third-party sources, Congress Members' offices, or are calculated from neutral data.